 For ‘Natural Experiments,’ a trio of economists has been awarded the Nobel Prize in Economics.

-The Nobel committee stated in a statement that Canadian David Card, Israeli-American Joshua Angrist, and Dutch-American Guido Imbens shared the prize for giving “new insights about the labor market” and demonstrating “what inferences about cause and effect may be made from natural experiments.”
+The Nobel committee praised the researchers for giving “new insights into the labor market” and demonstrating “what inferences about cause and effect may be made from natural experiments,” according to a statement.

-Card’s research has concentrated on the effects of minimum wages, immigration, and education on the labor market.
-Angrist and Imbens emphasized the importance of exact cause and effect conclusions.

 Card, a professor at the University of California, Berkeley, who was born in Canada in 1956, received half of the 10-million-kronor ($1.1 million, one million euro) prize “for his empirical contributions to labor economics.”